This Day In Music: May 2

 May 2, 1972 ~ Jazz, R&B, rock & roll bassist, bandleader, arranger, songwriter Doles Dickens passed away in New Jersey, USA ~ Active from the 1930 through the 1960s.
 Worked with Eddie Durham, Buster Smith, Eddie South, the Five Red Caps, Piano Red, Wilbert Harrison, Varetta Dillard, Jimmy Witherspoon, Mahalia Jackson, Bill Haley, and Lavern Baker ~ Dickens was born in 1916

 May 2, 1969 ~ Folk rock group the Byrds release their Lay Lady Lay single, penned and first recorded by Bob Dylan ~ The band decided to cover the song after Bob Dylan played the band his newly released Nashville Skyline album at Roger McGuinn's house.
 Without the band's consent producer Bob Johnston overdubbed a female choir on to the recording, and the band only became aware of this after its release.
 The group was so upset with Johnston for tampering with the song behind their backs, that they never again worked with him.
-Despite warm reception, critics feeling the choir actually added value to the recording, the single would fail to reach the Billboard Hot 100
+Despite warm reception with critics feeling the choir actually added value to the recording, the single would fail to reach the Billboard Hot 100.
+Earlier, the Byrds had done much better with another Dylan song, their 1965 Mr Tambourine Man sophomore single, released only shortly after Bob Dylan's original, had reached No.1 Billboard Hot 100

 May 2, 1967 ~ Alternative rock, electronica singer, guitarist, keyboardist George Vjestica born in Newcastle-under-Lyme, UK ~ Fronts Bandante.
 Appears on KT Tunstall's Eye To The Telescope debut album.
 Worked with Groove Armada, present on the albums Soundboy Rock and Black Light.
 Regularly backed Nick Cave, including on the albums Push The Sky Away and Skeleton Tree

-May 2, 1965 ~ Cellist Matthew Barley born near Sheffield, UK ~ Worked with orchestras including the BBC Philharmonic Orchestra, the BBC Scottish Symphony Orchestra, the Czech Philharmonic Orchestra, the Hong Kong Sinfonietta, the Melbourne Symphony Orchestra, the Netherlands Radio Symphony Orchestra, the New Zealand Symphony Orchestra, the Royal Liverpool Philharmonic Orchestra, the Royal Scottish National Orchestra and conductors including Marin Alsop, Thomas Dausgaard, Tan Dun, Charles Hazlewood, Markus Stenz, Yan Pascal Tortelier, Ilan Volkov, and others.
-Non-classical collaborations include Avi Avital, Manu Delago, Ustad Amjad Ali Khan, Jon Lord, Talvin Singh, Sultan Khan, Nitin Sawhney, Django Bates, Julian Joseph, and Nikki Yeoh
+May 2, 1965 ~ Cellist Matthew Barley born near Sheffield, UK ~ Worked with orchestras including the BBC Philharmonic Orchestra, the BBC Scottish Symphony Orchestra, the Czech Philharmonic Orchestra, the Hong Kong Sinfonietta, the Melbourne Symphony Orchestra, the Netherlands Radio Symphony Orchestra, the New Zealand Symphony Orchestra, the Royal Liverpool Philharmonic Orchestra, the Royal Scottish National Orchestra and conductors including Marin Alsop, Thomas Dausgaard, Tan Dun, Charles Hazlewood, Markus Stenz, Yan Pascal Tortelier, and Ilan Volkov.
+Notable collaborations outside the classical world include Avi Avital, Manu Delago, Ustad Amjad Ali Khan, Jon Lord, Talvin Singh, Sultan Khan, Nitin Sawhney, Django Bates, Julian Joseph, and Nikki Yeoh

 May 2, 1963 ~ Indie rock, alternative rock, pop punk singer, guitarist Bill Priddle born ~ Co-founding member, guitarist, co-lead singer for Treble Charger, with whom he recorded five albums before departing the band in 2003.
 Recorded as a solo artist, releasing his The Priddle Concern album in 2008 under the group moniker the Priddle Concern.
 Has also worked with Broken Social Scene and with Don Vail